bytesatwork-xx/mod_anonymize_ip/README.rst

 directive:

 AnonymizeIP <length>
-  Mask <length> bits of the client IP address
+  Mask <length> bits of the client IP address to be masked

 AnonymizeIPException <uri>
   Add an exception (i.e. do not anonymize IP) for the given URI. can be used